Wings (1927) Directed by William A. Wellman. Richard Arlen, Charles “Buddy” Rogers, Clara Bow, Jobyna Ralston (139 min.)

 Her first talkie in 1929, The Wild Party did not get bad reviews.
 But, as a symbol of 1920s heedlessness, she didn’t seem to fit into the grimmer Depression years.
 Her slight stammer, Brooklyn accent and nerves, coupled with her studio’s cavalier attitude towards her fame would soon take its toll.
 Her friend and secretary, Daisy DeVoe was suspected of embezzling from her, and when taken to court in1931 retaliated by revealing Bow’s enjoyment of gambling, sex and booze.
 A moral backlash and her growing mental illness swamped her shaky foray into the talkies and her career evaporated.
 She married cowboy actor Rex Bell and retired from the screen.
 Many years later, when her favorite actress, Marilyn Monroe, committed suicide, Bow explained, “A sex symbol is a heavy load to carry when one is tired, hurt and bewildered.”

 Rogers, Bow and Arlen

-There’s a small part in this film played by the son of a Montana State Supreme Court Justice, lately arrived to Hollywood via school in London.
-You won’t have any trouble recognizing Gary Cooper, or wonder why after Wings he became a star.
+There’s a small part in this film played by the son of a Montana State Supreme Court Justice, lately arrived in Hollywood via school in London.
+You won’t have any trouble recognizing Gary Cooper or wonder why after Wings he became a star.